sydasif/my-pandoc-book/chapters/04-string.md

 Python 3.10.7 .............
 [MSC v.1933 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 >>> sentence = " In this we have leading and trailing whitespace.  "
+>>> sentence
-# Output: ' In this we have leading and trailing whitespace.  '
+' In this we have leading and trailing whitespace.  '
 >>> cleaned_sentence = sentence.strip()
 >>> cleaned_sentence
-# Output: 'In this we have leading and trailing whitespace.'
+'In this we have leading and trailing whitespace.'
 ```

 The result is a string with the extraneous spaces removed: